Bouldering

-Bouldering is a form of free climbing that is performed on small rock formations or artificial rock walls without the use of ropes or harnesses.
+Bouldering, less commonly spelled bowldering, is a form of rock climbing that is performed on small rock formations or artificial rock walls without the use of ropes or harnesses.
 While bouldering can be done without any equipment, most climbers use climbing shoes to help secure footholds, chalk to keep their hands dry and to provide a firmer grip, and bouldering mats to prevent injuries from falls.
 Unlike free solo climbing, which is also performed without ropes, bouldering problems (the sequence of moves that a climber performs to complete the climb) are usually less than 6 m tall.
 Traverses, which are a form of boulder problem, require the climber to climb horizontally from one end to another.
 Artificial climbing walls allow boulderers to climb indoors in areas without natural boulders.
-In addition, bouldering competitions take place in both indoor and outdoor settings.
+Bouldering competitions take place in both indoor and outdoor settings.

 The sport was originally a method of training for roped climbs and mountaineering, so climbers could practice specific moves at a safe distance from the ground.
 Additionally, the sport served to build stamina and increase finger strength.
-Throughout the 20th century, bouldering evolved into a separate discipline.
+During the 20th century, bouldering evolved into a separate discipline.
 Individual problems are assigned ratings based on difficulty.
 Although there have been various rating systems used throughout the history of bouldering, modern problems usually use either the V-scale or the Fontainebleau scale.

-The growing popularity of bouldering has caused several environmental concerns, including soil erosion and trampled vegetation, as climbers often hike off-trail to reach bouldering sites.
-This has caused some landowners to restrict access or prohibit bouldering altogether.

 Outdoor bouldering

 The characteristics of boulder problems depend largely on the type of rock being climbed.
 For example, granite often features long cracks and slabs while sandstone rocks are known for their steep overhangs and frequent horizontal breaks.
 Limestone and volcanic rock are also used for bouldering.

-There are many prominent bouldering areas throughout the United States, including Hueco Tanks in Texas, Mount Evans in Colorado, The Appalachian Mountains in The Eastern United States, and The Buttermilks in Bishop, California.
+There are many prominent bouldering areas throughout the United States, including Hueco Tanks in Texas, Mount Blue Sky in Colorado, The Appalachian Mountains in The Eastern United States, and The Buttermilks in Bishop, California.
 Squamish, British Columbia is one of the most popular bouldering areas in Canada.
 Europe is also home to a number of bouldering sites, such as Fontainebleau in France, Meschia in Italy, Albarracín in Spain, and various mountains throughout Switzerland.
-Africa's most prominent bouldering areas include the more established Rocklands, South Africa, the newer Oukaïmeden in Morocco or more recently opened areas like Chimanimani in Zimbabwe.